Northwestern Lake Superior Coast Natural Area

 This unique meeting place between north and south supports many species and community types that are globally rare.
 Many of the globally rare community types and disjunct species in the study area occur in arctic-alpine disjunct associations.
 These are glacial relict communities that have been able to persist along the relatively cold shores of Lake Superior.

-This region still supports many species of wide-ranging mammals, such as gray wolf and Canada lynx, although woodland caribou are now extirpated here.
+This region still supports many species of wide-ranging mammals, such as gray wolf and Canada lynx.
+However woodland caribou are now extirpated (locally extinct) here.
 The shoreline areas of Lake Superior are important stopover sites for migrating waterfowl, shorebirds, colonial nesting waterbirds and land birds.

-The Northwestern Lake Superior Coast Natural Area is a landscape rich with history as a primary North American trade and transportation route through which humans have passed for more than 4,000 years.
+The Northwestern Lake Superior Coast Natural Area is a landscape rich with history.
+It was historically used as a primary North American trade and transportation route for more than 4,000 years.